How to Adopt a Rescue Dog: The Complete 2026 Guide

 Preparing Your Home: Creating a Safe Haven

 Proper preparation of your home environment is crucial for helping your rescue dog feel secure and safe during their adjustment period.
-The goal is to create a space that minimizes stress while keeping both your dog and your belongings safe.

 Essential Supplies for Your New Rescue Dog